open/close all folders

 The Jews are by far the most serious about maintaining the sanctity of their religious language.
 A small but significant minority of Ultra-Orthodox Jews—particularly Hasids—regard the use of Hebrew for day-to-day conversation as blasphemous; even the ones who live in Israel refuse to learn Modern Hebrew and continue to communicate exclusively in Yiddish.

 - Arabic for Muslims.
 The translation of the Qur'an into other languages is permitted in Islam, but these translations are considered paraphrases or study aids, and not spiritually valid.
 This is related to its roots as an oral tradition and Arabic's nature as a phonetic language.
 In fact, the written form of Arabic was originally formalized in part due to the need to record the sacred verses of the Qur'an permanently and all together.

 - Various sects differ on whether required prayers can or should be spoken in local vernacular or only in Arabic.

-- For over a thousand years (~500-1517 AD) Latin was the Sacred Language for western Christians, and remained so for Catholics up until the 1960s, and it technically still is the Sacred Language, even if few people use it.
-Every time the Pope releases a new encyclical it's originally in Latin, which is also Vatican City's official language.
+- For over a thousand years (~500-1517 AD) Latin was the Sacred Language for western Christians, and remained so for Catholics up until the 1960s, and until 2014 it was still the language in which all official Papal edicts and other high-level Vatican documents were written.
+It is still used in some ceremonies and masses.

 - Greek for Greek Orthodox Christians.
 Note that Liturgical Greek is rather archaic and not entirely the same thing as Modern Greek—although it's closer to Modern Greek than it is to Classical Greek.